margaretmf/margaretmf.github.io/poetry.md

 No one knows what the future will bring.
 We put our hope in the prospects of a better day tomorrow.
 We carry the weight of concerns over imminent threats to our being next week.
-We trust that there are opporunities for new modes of life in a year.
+We trust that there are opportunities for new modes of life in a year.
 Prophesying for good, not for evil, shall be our goal in the uncertaity and questioned destiny.
 Our fate is good, and the cycle of light continues forever out of the darkness.